Einstein-aether theory

+Relation to other theories of gravity

+An Einstein-aether theory is an alternative theory of gravity that adds a vector field to the theory of general relativity.
+There are also scalar field modifications, including Brans–Dicke theory, all included with Horndeski's theory.
+Going the other direction, there are theories that add tensor fields, under the name Bimetric gravity or both scalar and vector fields can be added, as in Tensor–vector–scalar gravity.

 History

+The name "Einstein-aether theory" was coined in 2004 by T. Jacobson and D. Mattingly.
+This type of theory originated in the 1970s with the work of C.M.Will and K. Nordtvedt Jr. on gravitationally coupled vector field theories.

-Einstein-aether theories were popularized by Maurizio Gasperini in a series of papers, such as Singularity Prevention and Broken Lorentz Symmetry in the 1980s.
-In addition to the metric of general relativity these theories also included a scalar field which intuitively corresponded to a universal notion of time.
+In the 1980's Maurizio Gasperini added a scalar field, which intuitively corresponded to a universal notion of time, to the metric of general relativity.
 Such a theory will have a preferred reference frame, that in which the universal time is the actual time.
-The dynamics of the scalar field is identified with that of an aether which is at rest in the preferred frame.
-This is the origin of the name of the theory, it contains Einstein's gravity plus an aether.

-Einstein aether theories returned to prominence at the turn of the century with the paper Gravity and a Preferred Frame by Ted Jacobson and David Mattingly.
+In 2000, Ted Jacobson and David Mattingly developed a model that allows the consequences of preferred frames to be studied.
 Their theory contains less information than that of Gasperini, instead of a scalar field giving a universal time it contains only a unit vector field which gives the direction of time.
 Thus observers who follow the aether at different points will not necessarily age at the same rate in the Jacobson–Mattingly theory.
+In 2008 Ted Jacobson presented a status report on Einstein-aether theory.

+Breaking Lorentz symmetry

 The existence of a preferred, dynamical time vector breaks the Lorentz symmetry of the theory, more precisely it breaks the invariance under boosts.
 This symmetry breaking may lead to a Higgs mechanism for the graviton which would alter long distance physics, perhaps yielding an explanation for recent supernova data which would otherwise be explained by a cosmological constant.
 The effect of breaking Lorentz invariance on quantum field theory has a long history leading back at least to the work of Markus Fierz and Wolfgang Pauli in 1939.
 Recently it has regained popularity with, for example, the paper Effective Field Theory for Massive Gravitons and Gravity in Theory Space by Nima Arkani-Hamed, Howard Georgi and Matthew Schwartz.
 Einstein-aether theories provide a concrete example of a theory with broken Lorentz invariance and so have proven to be a natural setting for such investigations.
-In 2004, Eling, Jacobson and Mattingly wrote a review of the status Einstein aether theory as of 2004.

-The action
+Action

-The action of the Einstein aether theory is generally taken to consist of the sum of the Einstein–Hilbert action with a Lagrange multiplier λ that ensures that the time vector is a unit vector and also with all of the covariant terms involving the time vector u but having at most two derivatives.
+The action of the Einstein-aether theory is generally taken to consist of the sum of the Einstein–Hilbert action with a Lagrange multiplier λ that ensures that the time vector is a unit vector and also with all of the covariant terms involving the time vector u but having at most two derivatives.